 Center for Social Justice Research, Teaching & Service

-CONTINUING THE LEGACY OF ERICA PINCUS (SFS’13)
+CONTINUING THE LEGACY OF ERICA PINCUS (F’13)

 The Center for Social Justice (CSJ) at Georgetown University addresses the most pressing needs of our Washington, D.C. and global communities by promoting and integrating community-based research, teaching, and service.
 Every year, thousands of students participate in socially-minded service and research projects as Hoyas for Others; these projects prepare the next generation of thoughtful leaders while creating opportunities for justice, equity, and sustainability in the District.

-During her time at Georgetown and beyond, Erica Pincus (SFS’13) exemplified service to her community and was a model of values of the CSJ.
+During her time at Georgetown and beyond, Erica Pincus (F’13) exemplified service to her community and was a model of values of the CSJ.
 She pursued social justice and equal participation throughout the world with compassion and humility.

 We gratefully appreciate the generosity of Erica’s family and friends in establishing a memorial fund in her honor.
 We believe that this opportunity pays tribute to both Erica’s life and the Georgetown mission of educating people in service for and with others.

-The Erica Pincus (SFS’13) FOCI Co-Captain Award
+The Erica Pincus (F’13) FOCI Co-Captain Award

 CSJ’s First-Year Orientation to Community Involvement (FOCI) pre-orientation program is the oldest running pre-orientation program for incoming first-year and transfer students at Georgetown University.
 A week-long immersion for 50+ new Hoyas accompanied by 12 student leaders, FOCI serves as an introduction to community service, activism, and social justice issues in Washington, DC.
 FOCI participants—or FOCIANs as they have come to be called—actively engage in community service; discover and reflect on the diverse populations, perspectives, and roles that exist in the Georgetown and greater DC communities; develop leadership skills; and become part of a community committed to personal growth through service and reflection.
 FOCI activities address a wide variety of social justice issues, including educational equity, sustainability, racial justice, gentrification, immigration, LGBTQIA+ inclusion, and homelessness.
 The week involves lively discussions with Campus Ministry, faculty, student leaders, and DC community members.